jadamduff/rails-long-running-tasks-readme-v-000/README.md

 # Objectives

-1. Create a long-running task and observe its impact on the user experience.
+1. Create a long running task and observe its impact on the user experience.

 # Lesson